twigphp/Twig/doc/filters/spaceless.rst

 ``spaceless``
 =============

-.. versionadded:: 1.38

-    The ``spaceless`` filter was added in Twig 1.38.

 Use the ``spaceless`` filter to remove whitespace *between HTML tags*, not whitespace within HTML tags or whitespace in plain text: